onideus/gdquest/README.md

   Contains code examples, projects, or snippets corresponding to each module in the course.

 - **`/notes/`**
-  Detailed notes, reflections, and lessons learned from each part of the course.
+  Detailed notes, reflections, and lessons learned from each part of the course. *Note*: Given that I'm adding this tracking after completing through Module 5 Lesson 9, I'll only have notes from Module 5 Lesson 10 and on.

 - **`README.md`**
   This file, which provides an overview of my progress and outlines the structure of the repository.